Seajacks Zaratan Construction Summary (UK)

 These self-propelled jack-ups have been designed specifically to service the wind farm installation market in the harsh operating environment of the North Sea, as well as to provide services to the oil and gas industry.
 The vessels will be a modified version of the MSC NG5500 design, which incorporates a fully redundant DP2 propulsion system, accommodations for 90 persons, and an 800T leg encircling crane designed by MSC.

-* Leg rolling/fabrication is on-going at the sub-contractor’s yard.
+* Spud Can fabrication is in progress at the sub-contractor’s facility